aatxe/irc/README.md

 A thread-safe IRC library in Rust based on iterators.
 It's hopefully compliant with [RFC 2812](http://tools.ietf.org/html/rfc2812).
 You can find up-to-date, ready-to-use documentation online [here](http://www.rust-ci.org/aatxe/irc/doc/irc/).
-The documentation is generated using both the SSL feature and the encode feature.
-Specifically, the signatures of irc::conn::Connection::send(...) and irc::conn::Connection::recv(...) will be different by default.
+The documentation is generated with all features enabled.
+Specifically, the signatures of irc::conn::Connection::send(...) and irc::conn::Connection::recv(...) will be different by default, and no CTCP functions will be present.

 ## Getting Started ##